We’re here to support you through coronavirus

 - Go to your statement screen and select the transaction that you would like to dispute (e.g. the payment made for your holiday).

-- Click ‘Help with this transaction’ at the bottom of the pop-up screen.
+- Click ‘Help with this transaction’ at the bottom of the screen.

 - Select the question ‘Holiday no longer going ahead?
 Find out if you can get your money back’ to use our travel disruption tool.

-If you didn’t pay using a Halifax debit card or don’t use our Android app, you can still use our handy travel disruption tool online.
+If you didn’t pay using a Halifax debit card or don’t use our Mobile Banking app, you can still use our handy travel disruption tool online.

 We’ve extended the length of time you can leave your property empty for.
 Usually it shouldn’t be left empty for more than 30 days (60 days for some policies).
 However, if your property is empty for longer due to the coronavirus outbreak (for example if you’re stuck abroad or staying with family) we will still cover your property for as long as it takes for the situation to be resolved.